Who Is Jesus?

 I invite you, right now, into my life.
 I believe you sent your son Jesus to die on the cross as a sacrifice for my sins and you rose from the dead.
 Thank you for saving me and forgiving me of all my sins.
 I commit to live for you.
 In Jesus’ name.
 Amen.

 To pray these words with a surrendered heart to Jesus is the beginning of the most important journey of your life.
-We want to know about your decision and celebrate with you.
-Please let us know if you’ve just made a commitment to Jesus and prayed this prayer.
+We’d love to celebrate your decision, answer any questions you may have, or simply pray with you.
+Please text the word UCNEXT to 55498 or complete the form using this link https://clr.cm/hcAA and a minister will reach out to you.